-Are Property Inspection Waivers worth the risk?
+Property Inspection Waivers: Are they worth the risk?

-How do Property Inspection Waivers work?
+How do PIWs work?

-Who is eligible for a Property Inspection Waiver?
+Who can get a Property Inspection Waiver?

 Why do lenders use Property Inspection Waivers?

-What's the bottom line?
+What is the bottom line?

 Gregory James Company, Inc. can help.